A Primer on Evolutionary Optimization Frameworks for Near-Field Multi-Source Localization: Abstract

 \section{Abstract}

-This paper introduces a novel class of model-driven evolutionary frameworks for near-field multi-source localization, addressing the major limitations of grid-based subspace methods such as MUSIC and data-dependent deep learning approaches.
-To this end, we develop two complementary evolutionary localization frameworks that operate directly on the continuous spherical-wave signal model and support arbitrary array geometries without requiring labeled data, discretized angle--range grids, or architectural constraints.
+This paper introduces evolutionary optimization as a grid-free training-free continuous-domain search mechanism for near-field multi-source localization, addressing the major limitations of grid-based subspace methods such as MUSIC and data-driven deep learning approaches.
+To this end, we develop two complementary evolutionary localization frameworks that operate directly on the continuous spherical-wave signal model and support arbitrary array geometries without requiring labeled data, discretized angle-range grids, or architectural constraints.
 The first framework, termed NEar-field MultimOdal DE (NEMO-DE) associates each individual in the evolutionary population to a single source and optimizes a residual least-squares objective in a sequential manner, updating the data residual and enforcing spatial separation to estimate multiple source locations.
 To overcome the limitation of NEMO-DE under large power imbalances among the sources, we propose the second framework, named NEar-field Eigen-subspace Fitting DE (NEEF-DE), which jointly encodes all source locations and minimizes a subspace-fitting criterion that aligns a model-based array response subspace with the received signal subspace.
-Although the proposed frameworks are algorithm-agnostic and compatible with various evolutionary optimizers, differential evolution (DE) is adopted in this work as a representative search strategy due to its simplicity, robustness, and strong empirical performance.
-We provide extensive numerical experiments to evaluate the performance of the proposed frameworks under different system configurations.
+The proposed formulations are not intrinsically tied to a specific optimizer; however, this work adopts differential evolution (DE) as a representative evolutionary search strategy because of its simple implementation, small number of control parameters, and strong empirical performance in continuous nonconvex optimization problems.
+Numerical results show that the proposed frameworks provide competitive accuracy compared with MUSIC-type baselines while avoiding pre-defined grid construction and labeled training data.
 This work establishes evolutionary computation as a powerful and flexible paradigm for model-based near-field localization, paving the way for future innovations in this domain.